andrespp/docker-samba-ldap/README.md

 # Environment Variables

-This image uses several environment variables in order to controls its behavior, and some of them may be required
+This image uses several environment variables in order to control its behavior, and some of them may be required

 `SAMBA_LDAP_PASSWORD` *Required